azureknight7604/snake_arm9/README.md

 # snake_arm9
-Snake game coded in ARM9 assembly language.
+A simple snake game coded in ARM9 assembly language for the Nintendo DS.

 ![snake_arm9](images/snake.gif)